Regional Centres of Expertise on Education for Sustainable Development

+The Regional Centres of Expertise on Education for Sustainable Development; abbreviated RCE is a global network of 200 institutional networks acknowledged by the United Nations University (UNU) which focus on the development and practices of Education for Sustainable Development (ESD) in local regions across the world.
+Established and coordinated under the UNU Institute for the Advanced Study of Sustainability (UNU-IAS), these regional networks address local sustainable development challenges through research and capacity development, with a focus on translating its global objectives into the context of the local communities in which they operate.

+History

-In response to the United Nations Decade of Education for Sustainable Development (DESD, 2005-2014), the United Nations University (UNU) called for the development of regional networks for the promotion of Education for Sustainable Development (ESD).
+In response to the United Nations Decade of Education for Sustainable Development (DESD, 2005-2014), the United Nations University called for the development of regional networks for the promotion of Education for Sustainable Development (ESD).
 These networks address local sustainable development challenges through research and capacity development.
-This was the birth of Regional Centres of Expertise on ESD (RCEs).
+As a result of the Ubuntu Declaration signed in 2002, RCE was introduced, with This was the birth of RCE.
 RCEs are acknowledged by the UNU based on recommendations of the Ubuntu Committee of Peers for the RCEs, which consists of signatories of the Ubuntu Declaration signed in 2002.

 RCEs aspire to achieve the goals of the DESD by translating its global objectives into the context of the local communities in which they operate.
 This is then accomplished by acting as a catalyst for institutions that promote ESD through formal, non-formal and informal education, and by providing suitable platforms to share information and experiences and to promote dialogue among regional stakeholders through partnerships for sustainable development.
 They also develop regional knowledge bases to support ESD and promote its goals in a resource effective manner.
 This can be achieved through the delivery of training programmes, by facilitating research into ESD, through public awareness raising, and by increasing the quality and access to ESD in the region.

 An RCE should have four core elements: